rips-ucla-2023/rips-faq/docs/post-RIPS.md

 - [PosterSmith](https://postersmith.com/).
 They have high quality cloth posters that are very convenient for travel.

 ## How do I get funding for travel to present my work?
-Ask is IPAM and your home institution department first.
+Ask IPAM and your home institution department first.
 Some conferences also provide funding, but usually it is not enough.
 Here are some other ways that can help with travel funds:
 - [Society for Industrial and Applied Mathematics](https://www.siam.org/conferences-events/conference-support/travel-and-registration-support/)
 - [European Mathematical Society](https://euromathsoc.org/submit/travel-grant)
 - [Assocation for Women in Mathematics](https://awm-math.org/awards/awm-grants/travel-grants/#:~:text=Applicants%20must%20be%20women%20holding,past%20two%20years%20is%20ineligible)